tstrat/graphql-afternoon/README.md

 ### Summary

-We now need to write a resolver, which is simply a function that aggregates data in some way, that satifies the Product Query we defined previously.
-It should return an array of products.
+We now need to write a resolver, which is simply a function that aggregates data in some way, that satisfies the Product Query we defined previously.
+It should return an array of Products.

 ### Instructions
 * Navigate to the `resolver.js` file